-Omega Morgan’s Calgary-based specialized transportation crew was hired by a world-class third-party logistics company to transport a 213,000-pound shunt reactor to the Site C Clean Energy Project in British Columbia, Canada.
+Omega Morgan’s Calgary-based transportation and logistics services crew was hired by a world-class third-party logistics company to transport a 213,000-pound shunt reactor to the Site C Clean Energy Project in British Columbia, Canada.
 The crews hauled the heavy load nearly 900 miles north from the Port of Tacoma to the hydroelectric generating station near Peace River, BC.

 Transporting the reactor: moving at pace